luigiquiros/inventa/docs/getting-started.md

 To run the repository the minimun inputs needed are:

 - GNPS job
-- Metadata table (the same used for the FBMN)
+- Metadata table (the same used for the GNPS job)
-- Quantification table
+- Quantification table from MZmine or another similar software

 This will run at least the Feature component (FC).